on the tri-angular junction of the Tōkaidō Main Line & the Sanin

 KYŌTO RAILWAY MUSEUM

-The railway museum in Kyōto, which opened on 29 April this year, is the result of amalgamating the existing collections at Umekōji (Kyōto) (for which see Bullet-In No. 83, p.32-35, article by Des Hill on Umekōji, and our chairman Richard Tremaine’s report on his visit there in Nov 2014 and, much earlier, John Smith’s 2000 article in Bulletin-In 34,p28) and at Bentenchō (Ōsaka), which is now closed.
+The railway museum in Kyōto, which opened on 29 April this year, is the result of amalgamating the existing collections at Umekōji (Kyōto) (for which see Bullet-In No. 83, p.32-35, article by Des Hill on Umekōji, and our former chairman Richard Tremaine’s report on his visit there in Nov 2014 and, much earlier, John Smith’s 2000 article in Bulletin-In 34,p28) and at Bentenchō (Ōsaka), which is now closed.
 The new museum occupies the same site as before at Umekōji, and on 20 May I walked there in about 20 minutes (Richard seems to have taken only 15!) from Kyōto station, which was completely rebuilt in the 1990s.
 Exit the station on the north side, head west along the Shichi-jō Dōri, and you will find it well signposted.

 Adult entrance fee is ¥1200, quite steep for a Japanese museum, but understandable when you see what it must have cost.
 It was pretty crowded, with a long queue for the restaurant, which I didn’t need.
 There was some space outside with tables and chairs, which I thought inadequate for the number of visitors, and not much seating inside.